 These are things that you can and create and you can package them so that people can download them and they can use them either on their computer, download and use the files on the computer, or they can use it on a mobile device.
 I personally love calendars.
 I love planners.
 I have multiple couple ones that I constantly purchase.

-So I love it.
+I love it.
 That it’s something that you can create quickly using your knowledge and you can sell.
-So this is probably the first category of digital products that I use myself.
+This is probably the first category of digital products that I use myself.
 I would recommend you look to create yourself and it’s really easy to do.

 Once again, regardless of which niche or which category you’re in, it’s all about helping people by creating pieces of content that they can adapt for themselves.
 And then you’re saving them time and you’re saving them money in that time as well.

 How do you actually get them out there as opposed to just being a beautiful file or a beautiful document that you’ve created?
-So we’ll talk about that shortly.
+We’ll talk about that shortly.
 Now, the third digital product, and it’s one that I am a big advocate of is online courses.

 And of course, with online courses, you can do them where you prepackage it pre-create it, or you can also do them kind of online as workshops as well, where you can get people on board, have them participate online.
 And it’s really a fun way.

 And it really is a way of using your knowledge to make money.
 And who doesn’t like to make money, you know, with stuff they already have?
-So that’s another way.
+That’s another way.
 I really love courses.

 I personally have courses that I sell as well.
 And I’ve found that in terms of all of the monetisation strategies, courses is the most challenging, but the most lucrative and the most profitable.
-So it’s one of those ones where it’s like, once you get it right, once you set it up, it’s just about tweaking it and scaling it.
-So online courses are definitely one of my favourite digital products to create.
+It’s one of those ones where it’s like, once you get it right, once you set it up, it’s just about tweaking it and scaling it.
+Online courses are definitely one of my favourite digital products to create.